Rules and Regulations for the Brownfields Remediation and Economic Development Fund (250-RICR-140-30-2)

 16. "Remediation" means the act of implementing, operating and maintaining a Remedy or Remedial Action.

-19. "Source Area" means the horizontal and vertical extent of natural or man-made media impacted by a Release of Hazardous Materials or causing a Release of Hazardous Materials at concentrations in excess of the reportable concentrations described in Rules and Regulations for the Investigation and Remediation of Hazardous Material Releases, Rule 5.01.B (Reportable Concentrations for Soil) and Rule 5.01.C (Reportable Concentrations for Groundwater), and determined by the Department to pose a potential threat to human health and the environment.
-For purposes of these regulations, sanitary landfills licensed under the Rules and Regulations for Solid Waste Management Facilities on or after 18 June 1992 are not Source Areas.
+19. "Source area" means the horizontal and vertical extent of natural or man-made media impacted by a Release of Hazardous Materials or causing a Release of Hazardous Materials at concentrations in excess of the reportable concentrations described in Rules and Regulations for the Investigation and Remediation of Hazardous Material Releases, §§ 1.6.1(C) and (D) of this Subchapter (Reportable Concentrations for Soil and Reportable Concentrations for Groundwater), and determined by the Department to pose a potential threat to human health and the environment.
+For purposes of these regulations, sanitary landfills licensed under the Rules and Regulations for Solid Waste Management Facilities and Organic Waste Management Facilities (Subchapter 05 Part 1 of this Chapter) on or after 18 June 1992 are not Source Areas.

 A. There is hereby established a fund entitled the “The Brownfields Remediation and Economic Development Fund.”
 The Fund is created in order to enable the Department to receive $5,000,000 from the 2014 RI Clean Water, Open Space, and Healthy Communities Bond to provide grants to public, private, and/or non-profit entities for brownfields remediation projects whose end use pertains to economic development.
 The Department will administer the Fund in accordance with these regulations.